 Iceland Travel Itinerary – Summer & Winter Tips

 - Things to do in Iceland in Summer – You can use the above stops for your 3 days in Iceland summer itinerary.
 You will miss out on the Northern Lights, but the weather will be more favorable to camp outside or stay exploring into the later hours in the evening.
 You can explore Reykjavik on food or bike around the town.
-In fact, exploring downtown core (the cafes, lanes and harbour) is one of the best places to visit Iceland in summer, without worrying too much about the cold or the wind.
+In fact, exploring downtown core (the cafes, lanes, and harbor) is one of the best places to visit Iceland in summer, without worrying too much about the cold or the wind.
 Great options for capturing the mid-night sun in Iceland in summer.
 As always, carry waterproof clothes, a windproof jacket, and a sweater.
 Don’t forget the sturdy shoes.
 Summer is also a great time for some Iceland adventure travel like exploring lava cave, helicopter tours or snorkeling, hiking, horse riding, etc. Summer is a great time to do an extended 7 day Iceland road trip, by driving the Ring Road.
 Find more Iceland Summer Activities

 - Iceland Winter Tours are special.
 Most of these suggested tours are in the south Iceland or Golden Circle route, you will have to add additional time to the day’s activities to cover these tours.
 Also, keep the weather conditions in mind.
 Iceland tour recommendation for winter include Northern Lights Tour, Glacier Hike and Expedition, Snowmobile tours, Ice Cave Exploration, Golden Circle and Fontana Wellness Spa